ponty/EasyProcess/README.md

-EasyProcess is an easy to use python subprocess interface.
+EasyProcess is a simple easy to use Python subprocess interface.

 Links:
  * home: https://github.com/ponty/EasyProcess